jagennath-hari/Edge-Optimized-Tracking-System/README.md

 ## ⚠️ Note
 1) The particle filter can be extended to other applications such as 3D tracking, but it requires changes to the state space model.
 2) If running on NVIDIA Jetson, CUDA Shared Memory is not supported for Triton, the ensembled model needs to be changed as ARM uses unified memory.
-3) ByteTrack may not be the best solution, more SOTA learning based trackers can perform at higher accuracy.
+3) ByteTrack may not be the best solution, more SOTA learning based trackers can yeild better correspondences.
 4) The system dynamics for the particle filter use simple equations of motion, it is best to use more complex dynamics when object motions are highly non-linear.
-5) The noise values may need tuning in the particle filter.
+5) The noise values may need tuning inside the particle filter.
-6) Quantizing to int8 or fp16 can yeild faster iferences but at the cost of accuracy, it is a good idea to balance both, or undeerstand the applications requirements more for the ideal selection.
+6) Quantizing to int8 or fp16 can yeild faster inferences but at the cost of accuracy, it is a good idea to balance both, or undeerstand the applications requirements more for the ideal selection.

 ## 📖 Citation
 If you found this code/work to be useful in your own research, please considering citing the following: